RasmusHenriksson/Webbsakerhet/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-:sparkles: To see the shared images, visit your azure resource page.
+:sparkles: To see the shared images, visit your microsoft azure resource page.